 To open a new folder comparison:

-The layout of the folder comparison window is very similar to that of the file comparison window.
+The layout of the folder comparison window is very similar to that of the text comparison window.

 Specifying the folders to compare